boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Introduction to Incidents During the Reign of Zedekiah

 [1] Zedekiah son of Josiah succeeded Jeconiah son of Jehoiakim as king.
 He was elevated to the throne of the land of Judah by King Nebuchadnezzar of Babylon.
-[2] Neither he nor the officials who served him nor the people of Judah paid any attention to what the Lord said through the prophet Jeremiah.
+[2] Neither he nor the officials who served him nor the people of Judah paid any attention to what the **Lord** said through the prophet Jeremiah.

 ### The Lord Responds to Zedekiah’s Hope for Help

-[3] King Zedekiah sent Jehucal son of Shelemiah and the priest Zephaniah son of Maaseiah to the prophet Jeremiah to say, “Please pray to the Lord our God on our behalf.”
+[3] King Zedekiah sent Jehucal son of Shelemiah and the priest Zephaniah son of Maaseiah to the prophet Jeremiah to say, “Please pray to the **Lord** our God on our behalf.”
 [4] (Now Jeremiah had not yet been put in prison.
 So he was still free to come and go among the people as he pleased.
 [5] At that time the Babylonian forces had temporarily given up their siege against Jerusalem.
 They had had it under siege, but withdrew when they heard that the army of Pharaoh had set out from Egypt.)
-[6] The Lord’s message came to the prophet Jeremiah, [7] “This is what the Lord God of Israel has said, ‘This is what you must say to the king of Judah who sent you to seek my help.
+[6] The **Lord’**s message came to the prophet Jeremiah, [7] “This is what the **Lord** God of Israel has said, ‘This is what you must say to the king of Judah who sent you to seek my help.
 “Beware, Pharaoh’s army that was on its way to help you is about to go back home to Egypt.
 [8] Then the Babylonian forces will return.
 They will attack the city and will capture it and burn it down.
-[9] Moreover, I, the Lord, warn you not to deceive yourselves into thinking that the Babylonian forces will go away and leave you alone.
+[9] Moreover, I, the **Lord**, warn you not to deceive yourselves into thinking that the Babylonian forces will go away and leave you alone.
 For they will not go away.
 [10] For even if you were to defeat all the Babylonian forces fighting against you so badly that only wounded men were left lying in their tents, they would get up and burn this city down.”’”

 ### Jeremiah is Charged with Deserting, Arrested, and Imprisoned